calamity-inc/Sun/docs/Config (.sun file).md

 ## Project name

 Sun will make a guess about your project name based on the file structure, but you can override this adding `name ...` to the .sun file.

+## Compiler arguments

+You can pass arbitrary arguments to the compiler with the `arg` keyword.